| | |

 thing, we wouldn't need the U.S. military here anymore.
 For another thing,

+we wouldn't have to live in fear anymore.
 15. If you were the last person on earth, what would you

+do?
 A: If I were the last person on earth, I would try to

 make a robot to keep me company.
 I would live in one of those